andreww/fox/DoX/wxml.md

   *default: yes*

 Open a file for writing XML

+By default, the XML will have no extraneous text nodes.
+This has the effect of it looking slightly ugly, since there will be no newlines inserted between tags.

+This behaviour can be changed to produce slightly nicer looking XML, by switching on broken_indenting.
+This will insert newlines and spaces between some tags where they are unlikely to carry semantics.
+Note, though, that this does result in the XML produced being not quite what was asked for, since extra characters and text nodes have been inserted.

 NB: The **replace** option should be noted.
 By default, xml_OpenFile will fail with a runtime error if you try and write to an existing file.
 If you are sure you want to continue on in such a case, then you can specify `**replace**=.true.` and any existing files will be overwritten.
 If finer granularity is required over how to proceed in such cases, use the Fortran `inquire` statement in your code.
 There is no 'append' functionality by design - any XML file created by appending to an existing file would almost certainly be invalid.